 Neighborhood Watch and Crime Prevention

-The following is a list of the Neighborhood Watch meetings for St. Charles Hills and some of the topics discussed.
+The following is a list of the meetings that included Neighborhood Watch discussions.

 - November 15th, 2006

 - Art Genasci from the St. Charles County Community Development Neighborhood Preservation Division

 answered questions about possible zoning violations in our neighborhood

 - Art provided a handout document titled "Possible Zoning Violations within Small Lot Subdivisions"

 which is part of the Unified Development Ordinance (a 329 page document available on the

 St. Charles County web site in the Planning and Zoning area)